-Bacteria are pivotal components of both natural and engineered systems, including our own human bodies.
+Bacteria are pivotal components of natural and engineered systems, including our own human bodies.
 We usually envision bacteria as individual cells, occurring here and there.
 In actuality, most bacteria occur as attached groups of cells called biofilms.
-As biofilms, the cells collectively secrete a protective matrix of extracellular polymeric secretions (EPS), which surrounds and affords them capabilities not available to individual bacteria.
+As biofilms, cells collectively secrete a viscous, protective matrix of extracellular polymeric secretions (EPS), which surrounds and affords them capabilities not available to individual bacteria.

 Biofilms occur when bacteria attach to surfaces (or tissues).
 Protective (EPS) polymers make biofilms resistant to antimicrobials, resulting in multi-billion dollar costs to health and society each year.